 A person’s hormones may change during puberty, menstruation, pregnancy, and menopause.

 Decreasing estrogen levels during menopause may cause sweating, which can increase odor if it mixes with bacteria on the skin.

 People can take several steps to prevent sweat smelling like ammonia.
 These include:

 Changing the diet

 To prevent the body from using protein as energy after exercise, which may cause their sweat to smell like ammonia, a person can increase the amount of carbohydrates in their diet.

-Whole grains, vegetables, fruits, and beans are healthy sources of carbohydrates.
+Whole grains, vegetables, fruits, and beans are

 Additionally, if a person notices that certain foods, such as fish or dairy, make their sweat smell like ammonia, they can reduce their intake of those foods or remove them from their diet.

 Increased water intake can dilute sweat and make its odor less noticeable.